Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Florida and its opponents have gone over the current 55.5-point total in five of 12 games (41.7%) this season.
+- Florida and its opponents have combined to put up more than 55.5 points in five of 12 games this season.

-- Thursday's total is 8.5 points lower than the two team's combined 64 points per game average.
+- UCF's games have gone over 55.5 points in eight of 12 chances this season.

+- The combined points per game average of the two teams, 64, is 8.5 points greater than Thursday's over/under.

-- These two squads combine to allow 51.8 points per game, 3.7 fewer than this contest's over/under.
+- The 51.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 55.5 total in this contest.

-- Gators games this season feature an average total of 59.3 points, a number 3.8 points higher than Thursday's over/under.
+- The Gators and their opponents have scored an average of 59.3 points per game in 2021, 3.8 more than Thursday's total.

-- The 55.5-point over/under for this game is 5.4 points below the 60.9 points per game average total in Knights games this season.
+- The 60.9 PPG average total in Knights games this season is 5.4 points more than this game's over/under.

 Florida Stats and Trends

-- This season, the Gators have just two against the spread wins in nine games as a favorite of 6.5 points or more.
+- The Gators have been favored by 7 points or more nine times this season and have covered the spread in two of them.

-- Florida's games this year have gone over the total in four out of 12 opportunities (33.3%).
+- Florida's games this year have gone over the point total in 33.3% of its opportunities (four times in 12 games with a set point total).

-- Florida is 3-4 against the spread and 5-2 overall in games when it scores more than 25.2 points.
+- When Florida scores more than 25.2 points, it is 3-4 against the spread and 5-2 overall.

-- Florida is 3-5 against the spread and 5-3 overall when the team picks up over 368.9 yards.
+- When Florida churns out over 368.9 yards, the team is 3-5 against the spread and 5-3 overall.

-- The Gators have turned the ball over 21 times this season, one more turnover than the Knights have forced (20).

 - Find the latest spread and moneyline odds for Florida at SISportsbook.